Shivakumar-09/Shivakumar-09/README.md

 📊 CGPA: **9.12 / 10**

-💡 I enjoy building backend systems, AI-powered applications, and software solutions that solve real-world problems.
+💡 Passionate about building scalable backend systems, AI-powered applications, and software solutions that solve real-world problems.

 ### 🔥 Areas of Interest